One of the biggest challenges in content marketing is how to end a blog post.

 - He assigns a task that will help them get started.

-He could have stopped there, but he goes even further to engage readers by asking questions that encourage commenting.
+He could have stopped there, but he goes even further to engage readers by asking questions that encourage comments.
 This is a great way to give readers a satisfying experience on your blog.

-Not sure what to tell people to do next?
-It’s okay.
-As a blogger, you don’t always have to be the expert.
-You can be the question-asker, the researcher, or the compiler of information instead.
+You don’t always have to have the definitive answer to the question.
+You can be the thought leader, the question-asker, the researcher, or the compiler of information.

 This is a twist on the popular “ask for comments” strategy, and it’s as easy as asking readers to add to your content or share their expertise in the comments.
 People love to feel smart, and this is a great way to give them that platform.